CreativeWolfies/akyanet-research/akyanet.md

 This means that the captain could also do some chores on the ship if it does not compromise the safety of the people on board.

 We must seek to achieve total autonomy within Akyanet.
-Which means that the community is able to give appropriate housing for everyone, food, electricity, running water, heating, internet, etc. without external help.
+Which means that the community is able to give appropriate housing for everyone, food, electricity, running water, heating, internet, health services, etc. without external help.
 But it does not mean that we should isolate from people that are not part of Akyanet.

-Money should be abolished because it will become obsolete (see next section).
+Money should be abolished because it will become obsolete (we will talk about that in next chapters).

 Art should remain art.
 In our current capitalist society, art is worthless except if you can sell it.
 And to sell it, it must become a product and not art.